SSRU: Suicide, Risk and Safety

 Our current strategic goals are:

-We have four major areas of work.
+We have three major areas of work.
 These are not mutually exclusive, and many leading academics and clinicians contribute to more than one.

 Suicide

-The National Confidential Inquiry into Suicide and Safety in Mental Health (NCISH) database is unique internationally, providing in-depth data and analysis on over 20 years of research on patient safety across the UK.
+The National Confidential Inquiry into Suicide and Safety in Mental Health (NCISH) database is unique internationally, providing in-depth data and analysis on over 25 years of research on patient safety across the UK.
+Based on their evidence from studies of mental health services, primary care, and accident and emergency departments, NCISH has developed a list of "10 key elements for safer care for patients".
+NCISH evidence is cited in national policies and clinical guidance and regulation in all UK countries.
 Their recommendations on suicide prevention provide health professionals, policy makers and service managers with the evidence to effectively manage change and reduce risk of suicide by service users.
-These recommendations have also been shown to reduce suicide rates.
+These recommendations have also been shown to reduce suicide rates (Kapur et al., 2016).

-NCISH continue to examine the circumstances surrounding suicide in mental health patients and changes in trends over time in their UK-wide annual reports, as well as undertaking studies in the general population, currently suicide by middle-aged men.
-Work on suicide across the CJS provided data for the review of the self-harm and suicide monitoring system in prisons (ACCT) and has led to the development of further research on suicide prevention in community offenders.
+NCISH continue to examine the circumstances surrounding suicide in mental health patients and changes in trends over time in their UK-wide annual state of the nation reports, as well as undertaking biannual spotlight studies, the most recent study being on suicide by people in contact with drug and alcohol services.

 Self-harm